 Victorian exotic fruit fly surveillance program

-The VEFFSP aims to provide early and timely detection of exotic fruit fly species.
-These species of fruit fly are new to Australia or new to Victoria and are some of the world's most damaging horticultural pests.
+The Victorian exotic fruit fly surveillance program (VEFFSP) aims to provide early and timely detection of exotic fruit fly species.
+These species of fruit fly are new to Australia or new to Victoria and are some of the world’s most damaging horticultural pests.

 We conduct surveillance activities at high-risk areas across Victoria.
 The VEFFSP helps us detect new threats early.
 And this gives us the greatest chance to eradicate or contain them.

-The VEFFSP also provides data on the presences or absences of fruit fly species.
-‘Evidence of absence’ data supports market access both within Australia and overseas.
+The VEFFSP also provides data on the presence or absence of fruit fly species.
+‘Evidence of absence’ data supports market access, both within Australia and overseas.

 What pests are we looking for?